Deploy Dask Clusters

 It handles data locality with sophistication, and so can be more efficient than the multiprocessing scheduler on workloads that require multiple processes.

-This page describes various ways to set up Dask on different hardware, either locally on your own machine or on a distributed cluster.
-If you are just getting started, then this page is unnecessary.
-Dask does not require any setup if you only want to use it on a single computer.
+This page describes various ways to set up Dask clusters on different hardware, either locally on your own machine or on a distributed cluster.

-If you import Dask, set up a computation, and then call
+If you import Dask, set up a computation, and call

 compute, then you